Viddesh1/ShoppingX/README.md

 # ShoppingX

-# This is a E-Commerce product webiste
+# This is a E-Commerce product website